robtherobot101/third-year-project/README.md

 The syntax is: set `<id>` `<attribute>` `<value>`
 Rules:
 -The id number must be a number that is 0 or larger
--The attribute must be one of the following (case insensitive): name, dateOfBirth, dateOfDeath, gender, height, weight, bloodType, region, currentAddress
+-The attribute must be one of the following (case insensitive): name, prefname, dateOfBirth, dateOfDeath, gender, height, weight, bloodType, region, currentAddress
 -If a name or names are used, all donors whose names contain the input names in order will be returned as matches
 -The gender must be: male, female, or other
 -The bloodType must be: A-, A+, B-, B+, AB-, AB+, O-, or O+